The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Introduction

 where the pair of positive vectors $(a(m),b(m))$ are defined by the following recursion, formulated in terms of matrix vector multiplications and component-wise division of vectors:

-with initial data $a(0)$ taken as the vector with entries $1.$ In fact, any initial positive vector $a(0)$ will do and $a(m)$ and $b(m)$ even converge with any need of scaling, as follows from Theorem \ref{thm:conv of u m in general setting}).
+with initial data $a(0)$ taken as the vector with entries $1.$ In fact, any initial positive vector $a(0)$ will do and the vectors $a(m)$ and $b(m)$ are convergent as $m\rightarrow\infty$ (without any need of scaling) as follows from Theorem \ref{thm:conv of u m in general setting}.
+The corresponding iteration

+will be called the Sinkhorn\emph{ iteration.} Its fixed point (uniquely determined up to scaling) is thus the vector $a$ appearing in formula \ref{eq:def of B}.

-The same algorithm has appeared in various fields.
-In its most general (infinite dimensional) form, known as the Iterative Proportional Fitting Procedure in the statistics literature, the roles of $p$ and $q$ are played by probability measures on two (possible non-finite) topological spaces.
-In this setting the corresponding convergence of $B(m)$ towards a limit $B$ was established in \cite{r} using a maximum entropy characterization of $B,$ which in the finite setting above says that $B$ is the unique element realizing the infimum
+The same algorithm has appeared in various fields (economics, traffic planning, statistics,...; see \cite{m-p}).
+In its most general (infinite dimensional) form, known as the \emph{Iterative Proportional Fitting Procedure} in the statistics literature, the roles of $p$ and $q$ are played by probability measures on two (possible non-finite) topological spaces.
+In this setting the corresponding convergence of $B(m)$ towards a limit $B$ was established in \cite{r} using a maximum entropy characterization of $B,$ which in the discrete setting above says that $B$ is the unique element realizing the infimum